This feature is only available to certain customers. If you are interested in using this feature, please contact Zepben for more information.

 type=CandidateGenerationType.TAP_OPTIMIZATION, # Required for DISTRIBUTION_TAP_OPTIMIZATION

-# Voltage thresholds (applied to each measurement zone per year)
+# Voltage thresholds (applied per measurement zone per year)

 # Default values (-10.0, 10.0) are suitable for most cases